reinasherry/Pattern-Play/README.md

 ## Features

-- 4 LED lights with corresponding buttons
+- 3 LED lights with corresponding buttons
 - Audio feedback with different tones for each button
-- 1602 LCD display for game status and instructions
 - Progressive difficulty with increasing sequence length
 - Visual and audio cues for correct/incorrect inputs